KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 1. Deploy an ERC-20 contract token to Ethereum with a fixed supply based on the parachain needs.

     :::tip Asset Hub
-    In most cases, the total supply should match the parachain max supply.
+    Usually, the total supply should match the parachain max supply.
     :::

 2. [Disable the token issuer rights](https://ethereum.org/en/guides/how-to-revoke-token-access/) on the ERC-20 contract.